 Before you can start uploading your photos, you'll need to ensure they're properly organized in your iPhoto library.

 After setting up your Dropbox account and preparing your iPhoto library, it's time to upload.
 The process is straightforward:

 If you want to maintain organization, you might want to create separate folders for your photos in Dropbox.
 To do so, just click on "New folder" in your Dropbox account.

 After exporting, you will find your photos in the designated Dropbox folder.
 You can leave them there or move them into other folders as needed.

 Videos are precious memories and all of us never want to ever lose them to hard disk crashes or missing drives.
 PicBackMan is the easiest and simplest way to keep your videos safely backed up in one or more online accounts.

-Simply Download PicBackMan (it's free!), register your account, connect to your online store and tell PicBackMan where your photos are - PicBackMan does the rest, automatically.
-It bulk uploads all photos and keeps looking for new ones and uploads those too.
+Simply Download PicBackMan (it's free!), register your account, connect to your online store and tell PicBackMan where your videos are - PicBackMan does the rest, automatically.
+It bulk uploads all videos and keeps looking for new ones and uploads those too.
 You don't have to ever touch it.

 Automate backup & migration of your photos & videos with support for all top services.

 “Your pictures are scattered.
 PicBackMan helps you bring order to your digital memories.”